 Renting Out Your Condo

 Renting out your condo is a great way to supplement your retirement income, but before you decide to go this route, check your condo agreement.
 Some condo associations prohibit rentals, while others restrict lease terms, pets, and tenant selection.
 Since you won’t be able to keep a close eye on the property, you’ll also need to hire a property manager to oversee leasing and upkeep.

 How to Sell Your Condo

-For many seniors, selling their condo is the best option.
+For many seniors, selling their condos is the best option.
 When you sell, you don’t have to worry about maintaining your condo or paying association fees for the rest of your life.
 Instead, you get a quick infusion of cash that you can use to pay for assisted living or pad your retirement fund.
-If it’s more than you need, you have the option to leave assets to family.
+If it’s more than you need, you have the option to leave assets to your family.

 The hardest part of selling a condo is making it stand out, especially if there are multiple units for sale in the same building.
 Staging is key as it doesn’t take much for a condo to feel cramped and cluttered.
 If you want the best price for your condo, work with a staging expert who can get it market-ready.